wgroeneveld/jefklakscodex/content/articles/aria-of-sorrow-retrospective.md

 weight = 0
 +++

-Calling Aria of Sorrow the best handheld Castlevania is no small feat: they're all great in their own way.
+Calling Aria of Sorrow the best handheld Castlevania is quite a bold statement: they're all great in their own way.
 But after replaying this again (and again...)
 I've made up my mind: it is **the best** Castlevania - period.
 It's the second best Gameboy Advance title of all times according to IGN.
 Yes, I am insinuating it's better than Symphony of the night.
 And yes, I know of the inverted castle's greatness and the rip-off in Harmony of Dissonance.
 Soma's gameplay mechanics: the soul system, is simply more engaging to me.

 ### What exactly draws me into this game?